 - While some issues are statewide, ACCE is also dedicated to overcoming the most pressing challenges that face historically marginalized neighborhoods, community by community.
 By developing leadership, increasing civic engagement, and empowering working families, local ACCE chapters are making a real impact.
 See our local office pages for more information!

-- Day in and day out, ACCE defends the homes of individual members, with a range of tactics to pressure banks.
-This on-the-ground work has led to more than 550 families keeping their homes and reducing collective mortgage principal by more than $18.2 million.
+- Over the past five years, ACCE has defended member’s homes from the predatory practices of Wall Street, with a range of on-the-ground tactics to pressure banks.
+This work has led to more than 550 families keeping their homes and reducing collective mortgage principal by more than $18.2 million.

 California’s public institutions have experienced massive disinvestment over the past 40 years, with cuts to health, human services and public education.
 At the same time, we’ve seen a “race to the bottom” in the private sector with the expansion of low wage, low benefit, part-time work.
 California has the highest percentage of people living in poverty and ranks at or near the bottom in funding for education, despite being home to many of the largest corporations and millionaires.

 ACCE Action leads ReFund California, a coalition of more than thirty organizations working to shift the narrative about who is to blame for this crisis and working to advance corporate accountability campaigns that raise needed revenue, preserve and expand affordable housing and raise the floor on wages and benefits.
 We’ve had many victories over the past few years!

 A current priority is to build public support for commercial property tax reform, which can raise an additional $6-8 billion in revenue to support a strong and healthy California.
 And on the worker justice front, ACCE is active in efforts to raise the minimum wage in multiple cities across the state.